-Part of the purpose of setting up CraftCourses was to help people practice craftsmanship in their lives (in whatever form that may take) – and in doing so protect and nourish that fragile state that it sometimes is 'to be human'.
+Part of my purpose of setting up CraftCourses was to help people be creative in their lives - in whatever form that may take - and in doing so protect and nourish that fragile state that it sometimes is 'to be human'.

 "In the middle of a crucial project at university, I had a really traumatic experience.
 I remember how tense my body felt at that time, how slow my reactions.
 The sensation of people talking and the words washing over me without my being able to grasp their significance.